-Support for high-resolution POSIX clocks and timers is included in RedHawk.
-Systemwide POSIX clocks can be used for such purposes as time Linuxstamping or measuring the length of code segments.
+Support for high-resolution POSIX clocks and timers is included in RedHawk Linux.
+System-wide POSIX clocks can be used for such purposes as time stamping or measuring the length of code segments.
 POSIX timers allow applications to use relative or absolute time based on a high resolution clock and to schedule events on a one-shot or periodic basis.
 Applications can create multiple timers for each process.
-In addition, highresolution sleep mechanisms are provided which can be used to put a process to sleep for a very short time quantum and specify which clock should be used for measuring the duration of the sleep.
+In addition, high-resolution sleep mechanisms are provided which can be used to put a process to sleep for a very short time quantum and specify which clock should be used for measuring the duration of the sleep.
 See Chapter 6 for additional information.